googlearchive/appr-wrapper/README.md

 npm run build
 ```

-## Try the demo in your own server
+## Try the demo on your own server
 To try the demo on your own server, you need to go through Apple Pay JS merchant
 registration process.
 [Follow Apple's instructions and setup
 yours](https://developer.apple.com/reference/applepayjs).
 There are 3 things